 Indirect: Motor Cortex-Brainstem-SpinalCord

-Direct: Motor Cortex- SpinalCord CorticospinalTract, includes the α motoneurons.
+Direct: Motor Cortex- SpinalCord CorticospinalTracts, includes the α motoneurons.

 Reasons for working on monkeys:

-The corticospinal tract is found just in non-human primate (this is weird not sure of what I heard) and humans (though that in humans the CST fibers density is much higher).
+The corticospinal tracts are found just in non-human primate (this is weird not sure of what I heard) and humans (though in humans the CST density is much higher).

 Arm kinematics in monkeys and humans is the same (Nathan proposes to verify, check it out)